Enigmatic-Smile/docs/web-sdk/README.md

 ##### Fidel Web SDK script

 *Note: You can still use v1, by setting the script `src` to `https://resources.fidel.uk/sdk/js/v1/fidel.js`.*

+Here are the parameters that must be defined in your JavaScript.
+All of the parameters that begin with `data-` can be customised for your application, but `data-program-id`, `data-key`, `data-country-code` are the absolute minimum to have reports arrive back your Fidel Dashboard.
+The full parameter description is found below the code.

 ```html
 fileName:index.html